 EfficienSea 2 - From prototype to implementation

-In the period 2015-2018, the Danish Maritime Authority will be leading a DKK 85 million EU project - EfficienSea 2 - with 32 partners, who have the ambition to develop af global, maritime communication framework - the Maritime Cloud - and make e-Navigation reality for seafarers in the Baltic Sea and the Arctic.
-The 13 Danish project partners from the industry, research and the authorities will be global frontrunners in this area.
+In the period 2015-2018, the Danish Maritime Authority led a DKK 85 million EU project - EfficienSea 2 - with 32 partners, which had the ambition to develop a global, maritime communication framework - the Maritime Connectivity Platform - and make e-Navigation a reality for seafarers in the Baltic Sea and the Arctic.
+13 Danish partners from the industry, research institutions and authorities took part in the project.